-Almond Milk Ice Cream is a quick & easy recipe, made with just 4 simple ingredients.
-This healthy ice cream is naturally-sweetened and dairy-free, but you wouldn’t know it just by tasting it.
+Almond Milk Ice Cream is naturally-sweetened and dairy-free, but you wouldn’t know it just by tasting it.
 All you need is 4 simple ingredients to make this healthier dessert.

 Before you get started, make sure the bowl of your ice cream maker has been frozen for at least 24 hours in advance, if your ice cream machine requires it.
-(Tips for making this without an ice cream maker below!)
+(You’ll find tips for making this without an ice cream maker below.)

 2. Process.
-Pour the blended mixture into the frozen bowl of your ice cream maker, and process until it’s thick and creamy, about 30 to 35 minutes.
+Pour the blended mixture into the frozen bowl of your ice cream maker, and let it churn until it’s thick and creamy, about 30 to 35 minutes.

 Don’t have an ice cream maker?
-You can pour this mixture into an airtight container to freeze until firm, about 6 to 8 hours, or overnight.
+You can pour this mixture into an airtight container and store it in the freezer until firm, about 6 to 8 hours, or overnight.
 Be sure to stir it often, every hour or so if you can, to help incorporate air into the mixture.
 This helps make it more creamy, rather than icy.

 3. Enjoy!
 You can eat this ice cream right away for a soft-serve consistency, or transfer it to an airtight container and freeze for 2 to 4 hours, or until it’s firmer and scoop-able.